-PURPOSE OF THE ACCOUNTABLE CARE GUIDE I.
+I. PURPOSE OF THE ACO GUIDE

 Accountable Care Organizations ("ACOs") are emerging as a leading model to address health care costs and fragmented care delivery.
-For example, in 2012, Accountable Care is being considered for implementation by virtually every private and public payor in North Carolina.
-It transcends federal health regulatory legislation and Medicare.
 The purpose of this ACO Guide is to bring together in one source a non-technical explanation of the essential elements required for any successful ACO and practical step-by-step guidance on how to achieve each element.
-Because a successful ACO must be "win/win", with every collaborative participant incented and empowered to achieve their optimum valueadded contribution to the enterprise, these principles transcend medical specialty, employment status, payor relationship, or facility type.
+Because a successful ACO must be "win/ win", with every collaborative participant incented and empowered to achieve their optimum valueadded contribution to the enterprise, these principles transcend medical specialty, employment status, payor relationship, or facility type.
 This Guide works for you whether you are a primary care physician, a hospital CEO, or a specialist physician.
 Although ACOs are still evolving and definitive predictions are impossible at this time, the goal of the Guide is to give any reader a firm sense of the strengths and weaknesses of any ACO model they may encounter and confidence about whether to join one or to create one.
 There are answers to questions about who should join, who should lead, what infrastructure will work, and the phases of development to be followed.1

-WHAT IS AN ACO?
-11.
+WHAT IS AN ACO? Ш.

-A. Definitions
+Α. Definitions

-Former Administrator of the Centers for Medicare and Medicaid Services ("CMS") Mark McClellan, M.D., Ph.D. described an ACO as follows: "ACOs consist of providers who are jointly held accountable for achieving measured quality improvements and reductions in the rate of spending growth.
-Our definition emphasizes that these cost and quality improvements must achieve overall per capita improvements in quality and cost, and that ACOs should have at least limited accountability for achieving these improvements while caring for a defined population of patients."
-Similarly, the National Committee for Quality Assurance ("NCQA") included the following definition in its draft ACO criteria: "Accountable Care Organizations (ACOs) are provider-based organizations that take responsibility for meeting the healthcare needs of a defined population with the goal of simultaneously improving health, improving patient experiences, and reducing per capita costs....[T]here is emerging consensus that ACOs must include a group of physicians with a strong primary care base and sufficient other specialties that support the care needs of a defined population of patients.
-A well-run ACO should align the clinical and financial incentives of its providers....ACOs will also need the administrative infrastructure to manage budgets, collect data, report performance, make payments related to performance, and organize providers around shared goals."3 (Emphasis added.)
+Former Administrator of the Center for Medicare and Medicaid Services ("CMS") Mark McClellan, M.D., Ph.D. described an ACO as follows: "ACOs consist of providers who are jointly held accountable for achieving measured quality improvements and reductions in the rate of spending growth.
+Our definition emphasizes that these cost and quality improvements must achieve overall, per capita improvements in guality and cost, and that ACOs should have at least limited accountability for achieving these improvements while caring for a defined population of patients."2 Similarly, the National Committee for Quality Assurance ("NCQA") included the following definition in its draft ACO criteria: "Accountable Care Organizations (ACOs) are provider-based organizations that take responsibility for meeting the healthcare needs of a defined population with the goal of simultaneously improving health, improving patient experiences, and reducing per capita costs. ...[T]here is emerging consensus that ACOs must include a group of physicians with a strong primary care base and sufficient other specialties that support the care needs of a defined population of patients.
+A well-run ACO should align the clinical and financial incentives of its providers. ...
+ACOs will also need the administrative infrastructure to manage budgets, collect data, report performance, make payments related to performance, and organize providers around shared goals."3 (Emphasis added.)